Formulation, existence, and computation of boundedly rational dynamic user equilibrium with fixed or endogenous user tolerance: Existence of VT-BR-DUE and BR-DUE

 \cite{BH} show the existence and uniqueness of a Nash-like traffic equilibrium on a network with one link and a single bottleneck.
-That paper employs a hydrodynamic model with a point-queue at the traffic bottleneck, of which the Vickrey model \citep{Vickrey} is a special case.
-A numerical example of such equilibrium is provided based on the following choices of travel cost functions
+That paper employs a hydrodynamic model with a point-queue at the traffic bottleneck, which subsumes the Vickrey model \citep{Vickrey} as a special case.
+A closed-form representation of a Nash equilibrium among the drivers is provided based on the following choices of travel cost functions

-where $T_A$ is the target arrival time, $t$ denotes departure time, and $\tau_p(t)$ denotes path exit time.
-The subscript $ij$ is omitted from the cost functions $\phi$ and $\psi$ since there is only one origin-destination pair in the network.
-Clearly, the definition of $\psi$ violates assumption {\bf A1}, or \eqref{a1eqn}, to be precise. \cite{BH} provide a closed-form characterization of the traffic equilibrium, for which the path departure rate is not a square-integrable function; rather, it is a distribution.
-Since such a distribution is the only solution for this traffic equilibrium problem, we conclude that a dynamic user equilibrium defined in the sense of \cite{Friesz1993} (i.e., using the square-integrable function space) does not exist.
-This is directly due to the violation of {\bf A1}.
+where $T_A$ is the target arrival time, $t$ denotes departure time, and $t+D_p(t,\,h)$ is the path exit time.
+The subscript $ij$ is omitted here since there is only one O-D pair in the network.
+Clearly, the definition of $\psi$ violates assumption {\bf A1} and, in particular, \eqref{a1eqn}.
+That paper proves the uniqueness of such a Nash equilibrium, in which the path departure rate is not a square-integrable function.
+Instead, it is a distribution containing a Dirac-delta.
+In other words, no square-integrable path departure rate can yield equal and minimum cost for all the drivers, thus no solution in the sense of Definition \ref{duedef} exists in this case.
+Again, this is due to the violation of {\bf A1} in the definition \eqref{costfcnviolation}.